JonathanEkberg/next-tailwindcss-boilerplate/README.md

-# Next.js with Material UI, Next-PWA and Zustand
+# Next.js with Tailwind CSS, Next-PWA and Zustand

-Template for Next.js with Material UI, Next-PWA and Zustand.
+Template for Next.js with Tailwind CSS, Next-PWA and Zustand.

 ## Requirements